 For this reason, I kneel before the Father,

-to be strengthened with power through the Holy Spirit in the inner self,
+with power through his Spirit in the inner self,

 and that Christ may dwell in your hearts through faith;